-*In June 2015, a terrorist attack took place at Port El Kantaoui near Sousse, in which a number of tourists were killed.
-Because such attacks have been recurrent in the last few years, with the last being especially targeted at a large group of tourists.
+*In June 2015, a terrorist attack at Port El Kantaoui killed a number of tourists.
+Such attacks have been recurrent, with the last being especially targeted at a large group of tourists.
 Since then the country has seen a state of emergency currently in operation, which has been extended once again and is only sheduled to be lifted on 22 June 2016.
-Travel to certain regions is strongly advised against.
-It is recommended that travellers seek advice from official government advisory sources before making travel arrangements and follow the advice of Tunisian security authorities while in the country.*
+Travel to certain regions is strongly advised against and travellers should seek advice from official government sources before making travel arrangements.*

 Modern-day visitors to Tunisia are generally divided into two camps: those who come for its sun-kissed beach resorts on the shores of the Mediterranean Sea; and those who come to experience its archaeological wonders, which include the remains of the ancient empire of Carthage, Rome's greatest adversary.
 However, all who visit Tunisia are amazed by the sheer wealth and diversity of things to see and do in the country, and many leave this modern, progressive Muslim country vowing to return.